Demystifying integrable QFTs in AdS: No-go theorems for higher-spin charges: Bulk CFTs and Virasoro symmetry

 and define a charge by integrating this current against the constant Killing tensor associated to translation, in analogy with $Q_{J=4,p^3}\equiv Q^{(4)}_{-3}$ defined previously.
 Here we get \cite{Zamolodchikov:1989hfa, Zamolodchikov:1989fp}

 which follows from a standard calculation with modes of normal ordered products.
 Crucially, this charge lives in the universal enveloping algebra of Virasoro and not in the algebra itself, but clearly annihilates both the in- and out-vacuua.
 In fact, the zero-weight mode of the same higher-spin current plays a crucial role in the integrable structure of 2d CFTs, and is part of the so-called KdV hierarchy of commuting higher-spin charges \cite{Bazhanov:1994ft,Bazhanov:1996dr,Bazhanov:1996aq,Bazhanov:1998dq}, recently reviewed in \cite{Negro:2016yuu}.
 In our case, the charge $Q_{J=4,p^3}$ manifestly has weight 3 and indeed commutes with the momentum generator (cf.\ the KdV charges, which instead commute with the dilation operator).
-This puts us in the same axiomatic situation as Section~\ref{sec:Consequences}, meaning the higher-spin charges and their properties derived there are guaranteed to hold here as well.
-By taking commutators as in Section~\ref{sec:ConsAlg}, one in fact builds a copy of the higher-spin algebra $hs[\lambda]$ inside the universal enveloping algebra of Virasoro, where $\lambda$ is related to the CFT's central charge $c$.
+This puts us in the same axiomatic situation as Section~\ref{sec:Consequences}, meaning the higher-spin charges and their properties explicitly derived there are also guaranteed to apply here.
+However, whether one can find a full even-spin $hs(\lambda)$ sub-algebra inside the Virasoro UAE is an interesting question that we leave for future work.

 The consequences of the higher-spin charges can be straightforwardly checked by standard Virasoro manipulations.
 Beginning with the action of HS charges, we note that all Virasoro primaries $\phi_h$ (with weight $h$) must be HS primaries.\footnote{This follows because the HS charges do not mix different Virasoro multiplets and Virasoro primaries are lowest-weight states.} The HS charges are therefore expected to act on them as (see equation \eqref{eq:Q3onarbitOp})